kpumuk/dotfiles/README.md

 Dot files used by Dmytro Shteflyuk & Alexey Kovyrin
 ===================================================

-This package contains a set of my startup scripts, configuration files to setup a system the way I like it.
+This package contains a set of our startup scripts, configuration files to setup a system the way we like it.

 Installation
 ------------